OFS/ofs.github.io/docs/hw/d5005/user_guides/ug_qs_ofs_d5005/ug_qs_ofs_d5005.md

 - **intel-ofs-fim**: Contains the source code, build scripts and verification suite for FPGA RTL source code
 - **ofs-hld-shim**: Contains the necessary files to generate Shim/BSP for OFS Cards, using OPAE SDK Interfaces.

-<a name="heading-1.4"></a>

 ### **1.4 Intended Audience**

 The information in this document is intended for customers evaluating the Open FPGA Stack for Intel® Stratix 10® FPGA on the Intel PAC D5005.
 This document will cover key topics related to initial setup and development, with links for deeper dives on the topics discussed therein.

-<a name="heading-1.5"></a>

 ### **1.5 Reference Documents**

-Please refer to the README on the OFS GitHub for an updated list of collateral on the [OFS GitHub page].
+Please refer to the README on the OFS GitHub for an updated list of collateral on the [OFS GitHub page](https://ofs.github.io).

-<a name="heading-1.6"></a>

 ### **1.6 Component Version Summary**

-The OFS 2022.3 Release targeting the Intel® Stratix 10® FPGA is built upon tightly coupled software and firmware versions.
+The OFS 2023.1 Release targeting the Intel® Stratix 10® FPGA is built upon tightly coupled software and firmware versions.
 Use this section as a general reference for the versions which comprise this release.

-The following table highlights the hardware which makes up the Best Known Configuration (BKC) for the OFS 2022.3 release.
+The following table highlights the hardware which makes up the Best Known Configuration (BKC) for the OFS 2023.1 release.

-<a name="table-1-2"></a>

 #### Table 1-2: Hardware BKC